Internet for Seniors

 Bottom line: AT&T is one of the best internet options for seniors, but your customer experience will depend on your budget and location.
 The Access from AT&T plan gives you 100Mbps and unlimited data at $30 per month.

-But AT&T internet and AT&T Fiber are not available everywhere.
-As of July 2023, AT&T’s internet service is only available in 21 states, and AT&T Fiber is available mainly in major metro areas within those states.
+But AT&T Internet and AT&T Fiber are not available everywhere.
+As of August 2024, AT&T’s internet service is only available in 21 states, and AT&T Fiber is available mainly in major metro areas within those states.
 Many traditional telecom providers, like AT&T, do not offer high-speed internet in rural areas.

 Enter your zip code to see all internet providers available near you.